rogerioacp/oram/README.md

 > ./configure && make && make install

 These commands ensure that the library is correctly compiled in your system and installed on the appropriate folders.

+To compile with debug flags or profiling flags, the CFLAGS enviornment variable can be set on the configure script:

+> ./configure CFLAGS="-g -O0 -pg"

 ### Running Tests